Moyo District: Population

-In 1991, the national population census estimated the population of the district at about 79,400.
+The 1991 census estimated the population of the district at about 79,400.
 The population of Moyo District according to the 2002 national census was about 194,800, of whom 48.8% were females and 51.2% were males.
 In the first decade of the 2000s, Moyo District experienced rapid population growth, primarily from refugees fleeing war in South Sudan.
 It is estimated that the annual population growth rate in the district has averaged 7.9%, between 2002 and 2012.
 It is estimated that the population of the district in 2012, was approximately 412,500.

 Economic activities

 Like in most other Ugandan districts, agriculture forms the backbone of the district economy.
 Over 90% of the district population are involved in agricultural activities, with 86.6% of the population involved in some form of subsistence production.
 Most agricultural production is for household consumption.
 Some of the agricultural produce is sold, particularly maize, cassava and simsim.

 The main crops grown in the district include:

-The Nile River is the main source of fish within the district.
+The Nile Rive is the main source of fishing within the district.
 Some cattle, goats and chicken are kept, mostly on a subsistence level.
 Bee keeping, for honey production, is gaining popularity in the district.